CM Punk: The New Nexus (2010–2011)

-In October 2010, Punk was traded back to the Raw brand after being swapped with Edge and took part in the interbrand tag team match on October 24 at Bragging Rights after defeating Evan Bourne to win a place, but Team Raw lost as Punk was eliminated by Rey Mysterio.
+On October 11 episode of Raw, Punk was traded back to the Raw brand after being swapped with Edge and took part in the interbrand tag team match on October 24 at Bragging Rights after defeating Evan Bourne to win a place, but Team Raw lost when Punk was last eliminated by Rey Mysterio.
 During the event, Punk suffered a hip injury that prevented him from wrestling for several months.
 To keep a presence on television, he began commentating on Raw on November 22.

-At the end of December 2010, Punk left the commentary team after assaulting John Cena on the December 20 episode of Raw and the December 21 episode of SmackDown with a chair.
+At the end of December 2010, Punk left the commentary team after assaulting John Cena on December 20 episode of Raw and the December 21 episode of SmackDown with a chair.
 Punk later revealed that his motives for the attacks were that he had joined and assumed control of The Nexus.
 Punk then made each member of the group prove themselves worthy of a spot, with some instead choosing to join The Corre, which had been started by former Nexus leader Wade Barrett on SmackDown.

 On January 30, 2011, Punk and The New Nexus cost Randy Orton his match with The Miz for the WWE Championship at the Royal Rumble as revenge for Orton prematurely ending Punk's first World Heavyweight Championship reign in 2008.
 In turn, Orton responded by taking out all of the New Nexus members by punting them in the head, leaving Punk alone as the sole surviving member of the group.
 This led to a match at WrestleMania XXVII on April 3 and a Last Man Standing match on May 1 at Extreme Rules, both of which Punk lost.